Following Moderation & Responsibility with Distilled Spirits

 • Grams of fat per serving size

-The Director Members’ commitment to provide “serving facts” information was announced by DISCUS on Sept.
-28, 2022 as part of the Biden administration’s White House Conference on Hunger, Nutrition and Health.
+The Director Members’ commitment to provide serving facts information was announced by DISCUS on Sept.
+28, 2022 as part of the White House Conference on Hunger, Nutrition and Health.
 DISCUS’ support of the conference and the stakeholder commitment by its Director Members was highlighted and commended by the CDC Foundation.

-Many DISCUS members have made individual commitments to provide this information over the years and DISCUS is pleased to bring together a commitment of the larger distilling community.
+Many DISCUS members have made individual commitments to provide this information over the years, and DISCUS is pleased to bring together a commitment of the larger distilling community.
+An example of a new spirits label is below.